qrvey/partner-portal/docs/embedding/api/tutorial.md

 You can now use the response to send the URL to your users so they can take the Quiz that was created using the API.

 ## Further Reading
-You should now have a basic understanding of how to use the API to programmatically generate new content in the Qrvey platform, and embed that content for use in your application.
+You should now have a basic understanding of how to use the API to programmatically generate new content in the Qrvey Platform, and embed that content for use in your application.

 For additional API details, including the full API specification, visit the [API Reference](embedding/api/data-sources.md).